PA Hospital - ENT Department & Department of otolaryngology

 The Foundation funds both long-established medical researchers as well as bright young researchers establishing new pathways to discovery.
 Often, it is the only source of funding for up and coming medical researchers who have yet to establish their scientific credentials in their chosen research field.

-Equally as often, is the only source of funding for promising 'pilot' research projects which, otherwise may never have the opportunity to come to fruition.
+Equally as often, it is the only source of funding for promising 'pilot' research projects which, otherwise may never have the opportunity to come to fruition.

 Medical research that shows exciting potential should not be halted prematurely because of insufficient funding.